4Subsea/waveresponse-python/docs/user_guide/concepts_utils/wave_spectrum.rst

 WaveSpectrum
 ============
-This is how the `WaveSpectrum` object works.
+This is how the `WaveSpectrum` class works.